-2.2.6.3 Emergency Power Off (EPO) button
+2.2.6.3 Emergency Power Off (EPO) Button

 The UPS shall be provided with a set of terminals which may connect to a remote EPO contact signal.
-Remote contact shall be non-powered normally open.
-UPS shall also have a unit mounted EPO button.
+The remote contact shall be non-powered and normally open.
+The UPS shall also have a unit-mounted EPO button.

 When the UPS Module EPO button is activated, the EPO function shuts down the UPS module.
 The EPO function can be performed both locally and remotely.
-When EPO is performed, all system UPS Modules will be shutdown and the critical load dropped.
+When EPO is performed, all system UPS Modules will be shutdown and the critical load is dropped.